806

-To The Education Secretary, Gillian Keegan and the Department for Education
+To The Education Secretary, Bridget Phillipson and the Department for Education

 Petition text

-An Open Letter to the Education Secretary, Nadhim Zahawi and the Department for Education
+An Open Letter to the Education Secretary, Bridget Phillipson, and the Department for Education

-In March of this year, UN Women published the findings from a survey about sexual harassment among women living in the UK.
-The findings show that 86of young women aged 18-24 have experienced sexual harassment, with 71of women, of all ages, experiencing sexual harassment in a public space.
+In March of 2021, UN Women published the findings from a survey about sexual harassment among women living in the UK.
+The findings show that 86 percent of young women aged 18-24 have experienced sexual harassment, with 71 percent of women, of all ages, experiencing sexual harassment in a public space.
 While these figures are shameful to say the least, they are not surprising.
 The findings from this survey have raised questions around what actually constitutes as sexual harassment and assault?
 Do the systems in place effectively educate young people on these issues?
 Are we taught about consent in a way that is representative of our reality?
 And why is there so little clarity on all of these topics?

 What we are asking for is not unreasonable: We need effective, inclusive and thorough anti-harassment courses to be made compulsory, as well as lessons focusing on anti-misogyny and consent, with an emphasis on preventing violence against women and marginalised genders.

-We are aware that such subject areas are already covered in the updated Department for Education’s “Keeping Children Safe in Education” statutory guidance, but we don’t feel that there is a strong enough focus on utilising education as a preventative tool when it comes to violence against women and marginalised genders.
+We are aware that such subject areas are already covered in the Department for Education’s “Keeping Children Safe in Education” statutory guidance (last updated Sept 2023), but we don’t feel that there is a strong enough focus on utilising education as a preventative tool when it comes to violence against women and marginalised genders.
 The guidance clearly states,

 “We use the terms “must” and “should” throughout the guidance.
 We use the term “must” when the person in question is legally required to do something and “should” when the advice set out should be followed unless there is good reason not to.”